Frequently Requested Statistics on Immigrants and Immigration in the United States

-Since the enactment of the Immigration Act of 1990, the United States has occasionally granted a form of humanitarian relief called Temporary Protected Status (TPS) when the home countries of foreign nationals in the United States experience natural disasters, armed conflicts, or other circumstances making return unsafe.
+Since the Immigration Act of 1990, the United States has occasionally granted a form of humanitarian relief called Temporary Protected Status (TPS) when the origin countries of foreign nationals in the United States experience natural disasters, armed conflicts, or other circumstances making return unsafe.
 TPS offers work authorization and protection from deportation for six- to 18-month periods.
-The first country to be designated for TPS was El Salvador in 1990, to protect Salvadorans who had fled the country’s civil war.
+El Salvador was the first country to be designated for TPS, in 1990, to protect Salvadorans who had fled its civil war.

-- Read more about the TPS program in this Source feature article.
+- Read more about the TPS program in this Migration Information Source article.

 How many unaccompanied children and families have been apprehended at the U.S.-Mexico border?